SebastianTroy/EoBE/README.md

  - - (adding columns to the network will require a special type that knows the index of the column added for the gene, perhaps assign it in the constructor that takes a list of these things, and the constructor can set it)
  - Modding!
 If ChaiScript is used, then
  - - Represent the phenotype landscape in json, and load it (plus mods from mod directory to allow custom genes to be included in phenotype circle whitelists)
- - - scrip-t should already have access to phenotype, should be able to just use basic scripted gene to do any of this
+ - - script should already have access to phenotype, should be able to just use basic scripted gene to do any of this
  - Complex phenotype entries for each, with construction modifiers and custom tick operations
  - - Idea is to filter which modifiers are allowed based on the phenotype map (circle(s) currently in allow these modifications?)
  - - Scale down modifications in response to how close they are to the centre of the nearest containing circle that allows them to have an effect